 What your case could be worth depends on many factors.
 Speak to an attorney for an accurate portrayal of your claim’s monetary value and legal advice.
 Do not assume the settlement amount an insurance company offered you is fair or reasonable until you have spoken to a lawyer about your case.
 The insurance company may be offering you less than you deserve.
 A lawyer will fight to maximize your compensation in any way possible.

 Arizona has something called a “statute of limitations“, which is a time limit on when accident victims can file a personal injury claim.
 In Arizona, the time to file is two years from the date of the accident or the date you discovered the injury.
 If the claim is against the city, county or state, the time limits are even shorter.
 Missing the deadline for filing could mean you lose any chance of recovering money for the accident.
 For this reason, it’s important to call our office so you can find out what your legal options are and how we can help you.

-If you have questions regarding personal injury or medical malpractice, schedule a free consultation with a personal injury attorney in Glendale and Peoria at The Law Offices of John Phebus.
+If you have questions regarding personal injury or medical malpractice, schedule a free case evaluation with a personal injury attorney in Glendale from The Law Offices of John Phebus.
 Our firm can be reached by calling 623-847-7117 or by completing our online contact form.
 Our office hours are 8 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available based on the needs of our clients and we have offices in Glendale, Phoenix, Tempe, Scottsdale.
-Our personal injury law firm can investigate your case, help you name the defendant, and file your claim with the correct court.
+Our legal team can investigate your case, help you name the defendant, and file your claim with the correct court.
 We can then support your case through each phase of the legal process, fighting for fair compensation every step of the way.
 To get started, request a free consultation.